-11.3.4 Vertical interpolation operator
+12.3.4 Vertical interpolation operator

-The vertical interpolation is achieved using either a cubic spline or linear interpolation.
+Vertical interpolation is achieved using either a cubic spline or linear interpolation.
 For the cubic spline, the top and bottom boundary conditions for the second derivative of the interpolating polynomial in the spline are set to zero.
 At the bottom boundary, this is done using the land-ocean mask.